ga4gh-rnaseq/schema/rnaget.md

 `GET /studies/<id>`

 The primary method for accessing specific study data.
-The reponse is the specified study in JSON format unless an alternative formatting supported by the server is requested.
+The response is the specified study in JSON format unless an alternative formatting supported by the server is requested.

 #### Path parameters